What is an Inspection Contingency?

 Consulting with a Real Estate Agent

 During this phase of negotiations in particular, the buyer should carefully consider the advice of their real estate agent.
-A good agent will of course want the client to be happy with their home purchase - and thus should not knowingly recommend glossing over issues which are likely to be in need of immediate repair (according to the inspector).
+A good agent will of course want the client to be happy with their home purchase - and thus should not knowingly recommend glossing over issues that are likely to be in need of immediate repair (according to the inspector).

 The agent will also be able to help prioritize the issues, guiding the client to the best course of action on each matter.
 It's also worth noting, that the agent should be keenly aware of the "pulse" of current market conditions - because depending on the status of the market, the agent's recommended negotiation strategies will certainly change.